-Smyrna was destroyed by the Turks in 1922 during the Greco-Turkish war (1919 – 1922) but Alec and his parents were British subjects, they were evacuated to Malta by British Royal Marines in September 1922, ahead of the Turkish destruction of Smyrna at the end of the Greco-Turkish War (1919-1922).
-Following the death of his father in 1922, Alec and his mother moved to the UK in 1923.
+Smyrna was destroyed by the Turks in 1922 during the Greco-Turkish war (1919 – 1922) but Alec and his family (as British subjects) were evacuated to Malta by the British.
+Alec’s father died in 1922, and following his death Alec and his mother moved to the UK in 1923.
 Alec studied engineering at Battersea Polytechnic in London.
-He failed his mathematics exams three times and subsequently called pure mathematics ‘the enemy of every creative genius’.
+He failed his mathematics exams three times and subsequently called pure mathematics “the enemy of every creative genius”.

-Issigonis joined the motor industry as an engineer and designer working for Humber and did some motor racing during the 1930s and 1940s.
-In 1936 he moved to the Morris Motor Company and worked on an independent front suspension system for the Morris 10.
-He worked on various other projects for Morris through the war and towards its end started work on an advanced post-war car codenamed Mosquito that became the Morris Minor, which was produced from 1948 until 1971.
+Issigonis joined Humber as an engineer and designer and did work for them during the 1930s and 1940s.
+In 1936 he moved to the Morris Motor Company and worked on various projects for them through the war and towards its end he started work on an advanced post-war car codenamed Mosquito – which eventually became the Morris Minor – and which was produced from 1948 until 1971.

-At the end of 1955 Issigonis was recruited by BMC to design a new model car for them.
-In August 1959 he helped launch the Morris Mini Minor and the Austin Se7en were launched in August of 1959.
+BMC recruited Issigonis in 1955was recruited by BMC to design a new model car for them.
+In August 1959 he helped launch the Morris Mini Minor and the Austin Se7en.
 In later years the car would become known simply as the Mini.
 The Mini went on to become the best selling British car in history with a production run of 5.3 million cars.
 This ground-breaking design, with its front wheel drive and phenomenal space efficiency, is still being manufactured to this day (2019) and has been the inspiration for almost all small front-wheel-drive cars produced since the early 1960s.